 Is an Apple iPad Good for Teachers?

 More so, this company has a department specifically geared toward education, which is different from any of the other companies listed.
 This is the best tablet for teachers because it could be used as a laptop and is ideal for teachers because of the sheer number of available classroom applications.

 This very well could be the best tablet for teachers!
 Picture quality has never been better than with this iPad Pro which has both a front camera and a back camera.
-This iPad has the new Liquid Retina display and comes in either a 12.9 or 111-inch display screen.
-Both sizes allow for up to 10 hours of battery life.
+This iPad has the new Liquid Retina display and comes in either a 12.9 or 111-inch display screen and an all-day battery life!
 Screen resolution and display on these tablets are remarkable.

 This tablet has many amazing features such as Touch ID, facial recognition, a front camera, and another two on the back.
 More so, this iPad has a smart keyboard and an Apple Pencil to be used on the screen for things like taking notes or drawing.
 These iPads are wi-fi enabled and have Bluetooth.